nodemcu/nodemcu-firmware/docs/modules/tls.md

 ```

 #### Notes
-The certificate needed for proving is stored in the flash chip.
+The certificate needed for proofing is stored in the flash chip.
 The `tls.cert.auth` call with `true`
-enables proving against the value stored in the flash.
+enables proofing against the value stored in the flash.

 The certificate can not be defined at firmware build time but it can be loaded into the flash chip at initial boot of the firmware.
 It can be supplied by passing the PEM data as a string value to `tls.cert.auth`.
 This
-will store the certificate into the flash chip and turn on proving with that certificate.
+will store the certificate into the flash chip and turn on proofing with that certificate.
 Subsequent boots of the esp can then use `tls.cert.auth(true)` and use the stored certificate.